-Course Title & Code Credits Credit distribution of the course Eligibility Pre-requisite of the course Department offering the & Code Cicuits Tutorial Practical criteria criteria of the course course Thermal Physics 4 3 0 1 Class XII pass NIL Physics and Astrophysics GE - 12 1 7
+Course Title & Code Credits Credit distribution of the course Pre-requisite & Code cicuits Tutorial Practical criteria of the course course Thermal Physics 4 3 0 1 Class XII pass NIL Physics and Astrophysics GE - 12

 This course will review the basic concepts of thermodynamics, kinetic theory of gases with a brief introduction to statistical mechanics.
 The primary goal is to understand the applications of fundamental laws of thermodynamics to various systems and processes.
 This coursework will also enable the students to understand the connection between the macroscopic observations of physical systems and microscopic behaviour of atoms and molecule through statistical mechanics.